Skip to content

 const config = require('../config/default.json');

 The top-level keys in the default.json file must be unique for all providers both in your development and production environments.
-If two provider configurations have the same top-level keys in their default.json files, provider configurations will be overwritten.
+If two provider configurations have the same top-level keys in their default.json files, additional providers with that key will not be able to be registered.
+In this case, the registration API will return an error.

 Below is an example of a configuration file for a MongoDB provider, where mongodb is the top-level key.